SilvijaZ/48-grupe-html-ufo/README.md

 ## About Project

 This project is for educational porpuses only.
-The main goal of this project is to create a simple website about UFOs error page and about aliens...!
+The main goal of this project is to create a simple website about UFOs error page!

 >Site published at: parasyti savo page issaugota jau